Scientific Abstracts Submissions Now Open

 Accepted abstracts will cover the latest research tied to the comprehensive management of allergy and inflammatory disease in Otolaryngology-Head and Neck Surgery related topics.
 These abstracts will be available as Scientific Research video presentations and hosted on the Whova platform, AAOA’s official meeting platform, for access by in-person and virtual attendees alike.
 The Scientific Research videos will be made available before and during the live component of the meeting.

-All 2023 Scientific Research Presentations will also be featured in a live Research Forum session at the Annual Meeting in Nashville.
+All 2024 Scientific Research Presentations will also be featured in a live Research Forum session at the Annual Meeting in Las Vegas.
 The PI/Presenter will be given a unique opportunity to showcase their research and results.
-Additionally, PI/Presenters will have access to the full AAOA 2023 Annual Meeting and will be able to claim CME/MOC credits.
+Additionally, PI/Presenters will have access to the full AAOA 2024 Annual Meeting and will be able to claim CME/MOC credits.
 Below is an overview of the submission process.
 All abstracts will be peer-reviewed and must be novel research.

 - 12/31 – Resulting manuscripts must be submitted to the International Forum of Allergy and Rhinology (IFAR), official journal of the AAOA.